thaletterb/teensy31_template/README.md

 ##Installation:##
 * Install the Arduino IDE and the Teensyduino Plugin.
+* Edit the Makefile:
-  Point the TOOLPATH in the Makefile to the Teensy directory where the arm-none-eabi binaries live.
+** Point the TOOLPATH in the Makefile to the Teensy directory where the arm-none-eabi binaries live.
 * Copy the "include" and "common" directories to a local location.
  Point to this location in the Makefile as TEENSY3X_BASEPATH.
  Alternately: